Competing effect of disorder on phase separation in active systems: Model and Numerical Methodology

 and for the local momentum density $\boldsymbol{P}(\boldsymbol{r}, t)$ is:

-here, $v(\rho) = v_0(1-\lambda \rho)$ denoted as the effective velocity of each particle, is influenced by the local density of the particles and the presence of pinned sites in the system.
-Its dependence of local density is adopted from previous observations that the local clustering suppresses the motile nature of particles \cite{fily2012athermal}.
-Further, we introduce the pinned obstacles or disorder in such a manner there are few randomly selected regions in the substrate such that $v(\rho) = 0$ at those points.
-The number density of such points on the substrate is the density of pinning sites in the system is defined as $\rho_d$. \\ Eq.\ref{eq:r} is a continuity equation where, the first term on the right side of the equation accounts for the active current generated by self-propulsion and the second term represents the diffusion current with diffusion constant $D_\rho$.
+Here, $v(\rho) = v_0(1-\lambda \rho)$, effective velocity of each particle, is influenced by the local density of the particles and the presence of pinned sites in the system.
+A pinned disorder site corresponds to a rectangular region of size $\Delta x\times \Delta x$ and these regions are chosen randomly initially and then their spatial arrangement is quenched with time.
+The velocity dependence on the local density is adopted from previous observations that the local clustering suppresses the motile nature of particles \cite{fily2012athermal}.
+Further, we introduce the pinned obstacles or disorder in such a manner that there are few randomly selected regions in the substrate such that $v(\rho) = 0$ at those points, still the particle can diffuse because the noise $\boldsymbol{f}_{\rho}$ is not zero.
+Here, we mean the particle can only diffuse and lose its motility and thermal fluctuations can still lead them to diffuse.
+The number density of such points on the substrate is the density of pinning sites in the system, and is defined as $\rho_d$. \\ Eq.\ref{eq:r} is a continuity equation where, the first term on the right side of the equation accounts for the active current generated by self-propulsion and the second term represents the diffusion current with diffusion constant $D_\rho$.
 Eq. \ref{eq:v} is similar to the equation introduced by Fily et.al \cite{fily2012athermal} in the context of self-propelled particles neglecting the nonlinearites in $\boldsymbol{P}$.
-The first and second terms on the right hand side of Eq. \ref{eq:v} represents the polarization decays at rate $\nu_{r}$ and is convected by pressure-like gradients $\sim \boldsymbol{\nabla}(v(\rho)\rho)$.
-The third term represents the diffusion in orientation.
-And $\boldsymbol{f}_{\rho}$ and $\boldsymbol{f}_{\boldsymbol{P}}$ are the Gaussian white noise in density and polarization equation respectively having strengths $\Delta_{\rho, \boldsymbol{P}}$;
+The first and second terms on the right hand side of Eq. \ref{eq:v} represent the polarization decay at rate $\nu_{r}$ and it's convection by pressure-like gradients $\sim \boldsymbol{\nabla}(v(\rho)\rho)$ respectively.
+The third term represents diffusion in orientation.
+And $\boldsymbol{f}_{\rho}$ and $\boldsymbol{f}_{\boldsymbol{P}}$ are the Gaussian white noise in density and polarization equations respectively having strengths $\Delta_{\rho, \boldsymbol{P}}$;